systemd/systemd/docs/ENVIRONMENT.md

   hibernation is available even if the swap devices do not provide enough room for it.

-systemd-udevd:

-* `$NET_NAMING_SCHEME=` – if set, takes a network naming scheme (i.e. one of
-  "v238", "v239", "v240"…, or the special value "latest") as parameter.
-If specified udev's net_id builtin will follow the specified naming scheme when determining stable network interface names.
-This may be used to revert to naming schemes of older udev versions, in order to provide more stable naming across updates.
-This environment variable takes precedence over the kernel command line option `net.naming-scheme=`, except if the value is prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.

 * `$SYSTEMD_REBOOT_TO_FIRMWARE_SETUP` — if set overrides systemd-logind's
   built-in EFI logic of requesting a reboot into the firmware.
 Takes a boolean.
 If set to false the functionality is turned off entirely.
 If set to